 Of course, MAP students and their families care about more than just academics.
 Strong relationships and respect for faith and cultural identity are also fundamental.
-We were happy, this year, to resume our partnership with Vauxhall Elementary School in hosting our annual Easter concert.
+We were happy, this year, to continue our partnership with Vauxhall Elementary School in hosting our annual Easter concert.
 We also continue to try new things to boost the cultural features of our school.
 Parents of students have always been an active presence in MAP.
-A program to come directly out of partnership with MAP and parents is the LGM culture class that was established in a previous year but has seen us, This year, expanding to all in the junior high classes.
+A program to come directly out of partnership with MAP and parents is the LGM culture class that is directed by a community member to deliver cultural learning content at a scheduled time each week.
+We have also been working with our new Low German Mennonite Consultant to increase parent awareness of school information bulletins.
+She has been able to develop key translations and create key videos that have kept our parents aware of emergent issues and notices that are important for our non-English speaking parents to understand.
 Our student council is very active.
-It was at their encouragement and direction that We developed a targeted fitness course for all senior high in the last half of the student year.
+It was at their encouragement and direction that We developed a targeted fitness course that has become a regular component of our school Options offerings.
 Almost 100% enrollment was attained in this option course, and can be attributed with a general rise in high school attendance rates on our scheduled work out room fitness days.
 Not really all that surprising as we are well aware that by encouraging and respecting student and parent contributions, we also hope to strengthen their sense of belonging and commitment to our school community.
-Evidence that connections between school and parents are being strengthened might best be determined by the fact that we have a small but very active School council.
-These parents meet on a regular basic and give valued feedback on any initiative that has to do with culture building at the school.

 "We have been very pleased with MAP school.
 We've had children in MAP since 2010.
 Teachers are absolutely amazing!
 The programs are great.
-I'm glad that we have had the opportunity to send our children to this great school" Mrs. Mary Redecop, VES/VHS German instructor our strategic priorities quality teaching and optimum learning quality teaching and optimum learning response to intervention improve each student's educational reality quality teaching and optimum learning
+I'm glad that we have had the opportunity to send our children to this great school" Mrs. Mary Redecop, VES/VHS German instructor quality teaching and optimum learning